Upd4ting/HLColorObjectTracking/README.md

 Microsoft is talking about an update to give us access to the information we need.
 If this update is released, I will update this library to be able to track any object.

+**EDIT:** Since april we got an insider update on the Hololens that allows use to catch raw data from the depth sensor.
+You can see a start of the implementation in the branch *useDepth* but that's not all working yet, feel free to help me finishing that as I got less time to finish this library

 # Documentation

 Coming soon...